Hyssop

 Part used: Herb

-Hyssop has been used as a medicinal herb since classical antiquity & its name is believed to be of Greek origin.
-It is referenced in the Bible over a dozen times – most notably in verse 7 of Psalm 51 – ‘Thou shalt purge me with Hyssop, and I shall be clean’.
+Hyssop has been used as a medicinal herb since classical antiquity and its name is believed to be of Greek origin.
+It is referenced in the Bible over a dozen times, most notably in verse 7 of Psalm 51 "Thou shalt purge me with Hyssop, and I shall be clean".

 Return to our Herb Profiles.